Click to Download Your Free Heritage Pickling and Culturing e-Book Now!

 - Cayenne or Black Pepper - Add a little zing or heat, but don't overdo.
 We want to TASTE the magnificence, not just blast our tongues with heat.

 - Soy Sauce - Can be added to increase a beefy flavor, but don't add too much!
 I personally feel that the quality of the Soy Sauce makes all the difference.
 Kikoman tastes beefy, and salty.
 Some others just taste kinda weird.
 It can be added to other meats, and often is with Oriental style dishes.
+If you use Soy Sauce, you need to REDUCE the amount of Salt that you put in.

 That said, there are keys to many soup types, and specific ingredients that make the soup THAT GOOD when you put them in.